The Filoque: Why It is Such a Big Deal

 If you were to attend a Roman Catholic Mass Anglican or Lutheran service and listened to the recitation of the Nicene Creed you would hear a strange three-word addition in their altered profession of Faith.

-The seeming but not innocuous phrase [and the Son] was placed after these words in our Symbol of Faith “And in the Holy Spirit who proceeds from the Father [and the Son”] This three-word appendage is nowhere to be found in the original confession coming out of the ancient ecumenical councils.
+The seeming but not so innocent phrase [and the Son] was placed after these words in the Church's Symbol of Faith “And in the Holy Spirit who proceeds from the Father [and the Son”] This three-word appendage is nowhere to be found in the original confession coming out of the ancient ecumenical councils.

 A little over a thousand years ago (1014 A.D.) the Roman Catholic Church succumbed to a temptation that had been unsettling her for several hundred years previous and officially inserted the innovative Filioque clause in their recitation of the of the Creed for the first time in a papal Mass.

 This event marked what many consider the hard beginning of Rome’s schism which would reach fruition in 1054 A.D.
 Rome had now officially allowed a new understanding regarding the relationship within the Godhead to be inserted into the Creed in violation of the doctrinal formulations of the Great Ecumenical Councils.
 It also tacitly asserted the authority of the Roman Pontiff to override the Church’s firmly established understanding and ecumenical consensus.
 Consequently, Rome estranged herself from the other four great Patriarchal Catholic Sees and departed Orthodox Catholic consensus.